 This course continues to build on learned skills which are integrated at a more complex level.
 Students are expected to demonstrate the expansion of their skills in various medical and surgical clinical settings, including acute care settings.
 Integrated throughout the course are concepts of therapeutic communication, nutrition, ethical practice, cultural diversity, spirituality, documentation, and pharmacotherapeutics.
 Concept mapping and nursing care planning will reflect enhanced critical thinking and care provision.
 Best practices and evidence-based practices are incorporated.
 Students will develop enhanced organizational and supervisory skills through the care of multiple clients.
 Emphasis is on the care of adult clients with more complex acute nursing care needs.
 Simulation activities and case studies are incorporated.
-Prerequisite(s): Matriculation in the PN Program; LPN 200 A, Pharmacology and Dosage Calculation for Nursing; LPN 200 B, Pharmacology and Dosage Calculation for Nursing; LPN 125, Fundamentals of Nursing Care II.
+Prerequisite(s): Matriculation in the PN Program; LPN 225 Maternity, Pediatric and Mental Health Nursing.

-LPN 245 Nursing Care of the Older Adult
+Nursing Care of the Older Adult

 In this course, students expand their theoretical and clinical foci and refine their understanding and use of the nursing process.
 Integrated throughout the course are concepts of nutrition, ethical practice, cultural diversity, spirituality, documentation, and pharmacotherapeutics.
 Special concentration will be on care of geriatric clients in acute inclient, long term care, and community settings.
 Addressing the needs of community-dwelling independent and well older adults is included.
 Best practices and evidence-based practices are incorporated.
 Simulation activities and case studies are incorporated.
-Prerequisite(s): Matriculation in the PN Program; LPN 125, Fundamentals of Nursing Care I; LPN 215, Fundamentals of Nursing Care II.
+Prerequisite(s): Matriculation in the PN Program; LPN 235 Nursing Care of the Adult.
+Corequisite(s): LPN 255 Transition to the Profession of Practical Nursing.

-LPN 255 Transition to the Profession of Practical Nursing 1 credit hour
+LPN 255 Transition to the Profession of Practical Nursing

 This course prepares the student to make the transition from student to the role of the practical nurse as a member of the health care delivery system, the team and the discipline of nursing.
 Trends in health care delivery and nursing education will be discussed.
 Rules and regulations specific to the Commonwealth of Massachusetts are presented in depth with emphasis on lifelong learning expectations, standards of nursing practice, competency, and accountability in the role following initial licensure.
 The Massachusetts Determination of Good Moral Character is reviewed.
 Leadership skills and team building are emphasized.
 Best practices and evidence-based practices are incorporated.
 Simulation activities and case studies are incorporated.
 Students explore skills involving job searches, resume and cover letter development, and interviewing skills.
 Preparation for the NCLEX-PN is included.
-Prerequisite(s): Matriculation in the PN Program; Permission of the Department Chair; LPN 200 A, Pharmacology and Dosage Calculation for Nursing; LPN 125, Fundamentals of Nursing Care I; LPN 200 B, Pharmacology and Dosage Calculation for Nursing; LPN 125, Fundamentals of Nursing Care I; LPN 245, Nursing Care for the Older Adult.
+Prerequisite(s): Matriculation in the PN Program; Permission of the Department Chair; LPN 235, Nursing Care of the Adult.
 Corequisite(s): LPN 245, Nursing Care for the Older Adult.